COMMAND STAFF BIOS

 Sheriff Davis has been an active member of the Fraternal Order of Police Lodge 3, Knights of Columbus, National FBI Academy Graduate's Association, and Chairman of the Nebraska Law Enforcement Easter Seals Telethon.
 Sheriff Davis has helped with Easter Seals camps, assisting children with physical and mental challenges.
 His achievements include Past President and Vice-President of the Sarpy County Fraternal Order of Police Lodge 3, recipient of the “Michael J. Elman Officer of the Year” Award.
 He received the Bellevue Kiwanis Chapter “Officer of the Year” award.
 While serving a term on the Bellevue City Council in 1996, Davis was presented the “Jewel of Bellevue” award by Past Bellevue Mayor Boyd.
 Davis has promoted helping others by participating in blood donations with the American Red Cross and is a “Ten Gallon Blood Donor”.
 Sheriff Davis is devoted to making contributions in public service and community involvement projects.

-Greg London began his career with the Sarpy County Sheriff’s Office in 1988.
-During his tenure, he has worked in the following divisions: Road Patrol, Investigations, Jail, and Administration.
-He is presently in charge of the Road Patrol Division, which is comprised of forty-nine deputies and one non-sworn employee.
+Chief Deputy Greg London began his career with the Sarpy County Sheriff’s Office in 1988.
+During his tenure, he has been the commander of the Road Patrol, Jail, and Administration Divisions.

-Capt.
 London holds a Bachelor of Science in Criminal Justice and a Master of Public Administration.
 Both degrees were earned at the University of Nebraska at Omaha.
-He is also a graduate of the FBI National Academy in Quantico, Virginia.
-He is the only law enforcement officer in Nebraska who is certified as a jail manager by the American Jail Association.
+He also graduated from the FBI National Academy in Quantico, Virginia.
+Furthermore, London is an alumnus of Leadership Sarpy, and he currently sits on Leadership Sarpy's Advisory Board.

 Capt.
 Monty Daganaar became a law enforcement officer for the Sarpy County Sheriff’s Office in 1985.
 He has experience working in various divisions, to include the Road Patrol, Narcotics, Investigations, Support Services and Jail.
 He was promoted to the rank of Corporal in 1991, the rank of Sergeant in 1997, the rank of Lieutenant in 2002 and the rank of Captain in 2006.
-He is presently assigned to the Investigations Division as the Commander, overseeing both Criminal Investigations and the Narcotics unit.
+He is presently assigned to the Administration Division..

 Capt.
 Daganaar is also the current Commander of the Sheriff’s Office Bike Patrol Unit, which consists of seventeen members.
 He has also been an active member of the Sheriff’s Office Crisis Negotiators Unit since 1995.
 He is a current and active member of the Sarpy County Adult Drug Court Team, Sarpy County Law Enforcement and Education Fund Board, and is on the Project Extra Mile Board of directors.